 History of Odathil Palli

 Moosakakka from Keyi family of Thalassery constructed the mosque.
 He was a wealthy trader.
-His name was Moosa, but Gujarati traders called him Moosakakka.
+His name was Moosa, but traders from Gujarati called him Moosakakka.

 During the invasion of Tipu Sultan in Kerala, trade came down and business struggled.
 Moosakakka moved to Venad where the Maharaja of Travancore gave him financial help.
-His business flourished.
+His business started to look up again.

-After the fall of Tipu Sultan, Moosakakka returned to Thalassery.
-He built Odathil Palli on a land that he bought from the British.
-Maharaja of Travancore gave teak wood for the construction.
+After the fall of Tipu Sultan in 1799, Moosakakka returned to Thalassery.
+He built Odathil Palli in 1806 on a land that he bought from the British.
+Maharaja of Travancore gave him the teak wood for construction.